floriandanielit/homebrewlib/README.md

 ```
 uglifyjs index.js -o ugly.js
 ```
-`ugly.js` is just a temporary name; you can use here what aver you want, as long as you use it also in the next instruction that you'll use to make the library ready for your browser, that is you **browserify** it:
+`ugly.js` is just a temporary name; you can use here whatever you want, as long as you use it also in the next instruction that you'll use to make the library ready for your browser, that is you **browserify** it:
 ```
 browserify ugly.js --standalone homebrewlib > homebrewlib.min.js
 ```
 You see, `ugly.js` is the input file we want to process.
-The option `--standalone` makes homebrewlib available in browser through a global object. `homebrewlib` is the name of the object and `homebrewlib.min.js` the name of the JavaScript file to be created.
+The option `--standalone` makes homebrewlib available in the browser through a global object. `homebrewlib` is the name of the object and `homebrewlib.min.js` the name of the JavaScript file to be created.
 This is the file you can include in your HTML code as shown above.